-- To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.
+- To help ensure your cake layers bake up nice and flat, check out my How to Bake Flat Cakes post!

 - confetti sprinkles

 - Preheat oven to 350F.
-Grease and flour two 8" cake rounds and line with parchment.
+Grease and flour two 8″ cake rounds and line with parchment.

 - In a medium bowl, whisk flour, baking powder, and salt until well combined.
 Set aside.